 ~is expanded by the Linux shell to

-If you have concerns about the size of the docker-desktop-data VHDX, or need to change it, take a look at the WSL tooling built into Windowsopen_in_new.
+If you have concerns about the size of the docker-desktop-data VHDX, or need to change it, take a look at the WSL tooling built into Windows.

-If you have concerns about CPU or memory usage, you can configure limits on the memory, CPU, and swap size allocated to the WSL 2 utility VMopen_in_new.
+If you have concerns about CPU or memory usage, you can configure limits on the memory, CPU, and swap size allocated to the WSL 2 utility VM.